 (4) "Tacit Computing Technology," which aims to create innovative network services in the IoT era overflowing with sensor devices, gadgets, and services.

-Open Earth is a shared platform group of open software that can be used to implement Network Function Virtualization (NFV).
+Open Earth is a shared platform group of OSS that can be used to implement Network Function Virtualization (NFV).
 Our objective is to run network functions on Open Earth without having to depend on various application requirements.
 Key features of this approach are as follows:

-・An architecture that partially utilizes required functions.
+・An architecture that partially uses required functions.

 ・Utilization of data center field development tools.

 ・Exploitation of quality, operations, and maintenance knowledge and knowhow of NTT labs, while supporting provisioning and implementation of documents.

 We will continue to take full advantage of OSS, while promoting OSS community involvement and migration to an Open Earth environment.

 Since current telecom carriers' networks consist of large dedicated devices called routers, almost all service providers are often forced to conduct large-scale development of whole equipment, even for a small function change.
 NS Laboratories is researching and developing a brand-new system architecture to provide various specifications, scales, and functions to a network by disaggregating and integrating current router functions.